 Discuss site prep and protection with your contractor

-Contractors generally work with you on protecting the existing space, but such protections usually prevent damage rather than block dirt and grime.
-That is to say, your floors shouldn’t be scratched or dented, but they may be dusty, streaky, or even sticky—and will need to be cleaned up after the fact.
-It’s always a good idea to have a discussion with your contractor about your expectations for cleanliness over the duration of the renovation.
+Contractors generally work with you on protecting the existing space.
+However, these protections usually prevent damage rather than block dirt and grime.
+Therefore, your floors shouldn’t be scratched or dented, but they may be dusty, streaky, or even sticky—and will need to be cleaned up after the fact.
+Have a discussion with your contractor about your expectations for cleanliness over the duration of the renovation.
 As with many aspects of home renovation, what is included and for what price varies depending on the project and the contractor.

 Site prep is an important undertaking, especially for homeowners who are renovating just one part of their residence.
-It becomes even more important if you plan to continue living at home through the renovation.
+It is even more important if you plan to continue living at home through the renovation.
 Staying put may actually cost more than clearing out completely.
-This is because of the extra time and effort that goes into set-up and tear-down each day: crews must first lay paper, hang tarp, and add any other protective barriers that have to be taken down at the end of the work day in order for the owners to use their home at night.
+This is because of the extra time and effort that goes into set-up and tear-down each day.
+Crews must first lay paper, hang tarp, and add any other protective barriers.
+They are then removed at the end of the work day in order for the owners to use their home at night.

 – Cover all furniture throughout the home (especially textile surfaces such as couches and beds) with a drop cloth or tarp while construction is ongoing during the workday.
 Even with the tarps up, you’d be surprised at how much dust flies around.

-– If you have one, run a HEPA air purifier on high 24/7, and change or wash the filters frequently since they will be working a lot harder than usual.
-If you don’t have one, consider renting a commercial grade air scrubber for the duration of the renovation.
+– If you have one, run a HEPA air purifier on high 24/7.
+Change or wash the filters frequently since they will be working a lot harder than usual.
+If you don’t have one, consider renting a commercial-grade air scrubber for the duration of the renovation.

 – Open the windows!
 The more air circulates, the better.

-The costs of prevention are fairly minimal (with the exception of an air scrubber rental, which can run you several hundred dollars depending on how long you need it) but important to identify and account for upfront so that you and your team are on the same page about expectations.
-And even with excellent containment, you’ll most likely need a dedicated cleaning after the project is done—check out our guide to clean up after a major renovation.
+The costs of prevention are fairly minimal with the exception of an air scrubber rental.
+This can cost several hundred dollars depending on how long you need it.
+Identify and account for the necessary materials upfront.
+You and your team should be on the same page about expectations.
+And even with excellent containment, you’ll most likely need a dedicated cleaning after the project is done.
+Check out our guide to clean up after a major renovation.